Historical Tour of Petra and Jordan

 Today is for the hardy as we ascend into the more remote areas of Petra.
 The hike is worthwhile for the breathtaking views over Petra along with seeing the riches of Nabatean architecture.

 Begin at the Qasr al-Bint Temple, dating from the time of Christ and surrounded by a peribolos, or enclosure wall.
 The sacrificial altar in front, once covered with marble, suggests that this was the main place of worship in the Nabataean city.
 Walk past the Unfinished Tomb and the Columbarium, a former tomb, and contemplate the Lion Triclinium guarded by two feline reliefs.
 Our goal is the High Place, with views overlooking the city.
-In the afternoon, another stairway takes us to Ed Deir, the Monastery.
+In the afternoon, another stairway takes us to Ed Deir, the so-called Monastery.
 Although the exact function of the building is not yet known, it has the largest façade carved at Petra.

-This evening we will drive into the desert to feast on zarb, a traditional Bedouin meal of delicious roasted lamb cooked in a hand-built mud oven.
+This evening, we will drive into the desert to feast on zarb, a traditional Bedouin meal of delicious roasted lamb cooked in a hand-built mud oven.
 (B/L/D)

 Day 13Ghor es-Safi Women’s Cooperative, Dead Sea